Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Koala Sofa

-• Measure doorways, elevators, and the turn into the room before delivery—boxes are manageable, but tight angles can still slow you down.
+• Measure doorways, elevators, and the turn into the room before delivery—boxed pieces help, but tight angles can still slow you down.

-• Decide your default posture (upright vs. lounge).
-For deeper seats, plan on one or two lumbar pillows to dial in back support.
+• Decide your default posture early.
+For deeper seats, plan on one or two lumbar pillows for back support.

-• On washable-cover models, treat washing like maintenance: follow the care label, line-dry when required, and refit covers while slightly damp for an easier zip-on.
+• On washable-cover models, treat washing like maintenance: follow the care label, line-dry when required, and refit covers while slightly damp if that helps the zip-on process.

 • Vacuum weekly on low suction and keep upholstery out of direct sun to reduce uneven wear.

-• If you use a chaise/daybed setup, keep bedding in the built-in storage so guest mode is a quick reset.
+• If you use a chaise or daybed setup, keep bedding in the built-in storage so guest mode is a quick reset.

-• Do a few quick edge sits (shoes on/off) to confirm the front-edge feel and seat depth work for your body.
+• Do a few edge sits with and without shoes to confirm the front edge and seat depth work for your body.

-• Rotate and re-fluff loose cushions periodically—foam-based sofa beds stay comfier when you keep the fill moving.
+• Rotate and re-fluff loose cushions periodically so the fill wears more evenly.

 • Keep a small upholstery brush or pet-hair tool nearby; even washable covers benefit from fast weekly cleanup.

-• For spot-clean-only models, set stricter food-and-drink rules (or use a washable throw) to prevent small spills from becoming big cleanups.
+• For spot-clean-only models, set stricter food-and-drink rules or use a washable throw.

-• When converting to sleep mode, smooth seams and add a sheet layer early—small setup habits make guest comfort more consistent.
+• When converting to sleep mode, smooth the seams and add a sheet early so the setup feels more consistent for guests.

 FAQs